MatheusR42/ANTLR-Custom-Language-Compiler-to-C/README.md

 # ANTLR Custom Language Java Compiler to C Example

-This repos contains code and tutorial of an example of how to create a custom language that creates C output using ANTLR and Java
+This repo contains code and tutorial of an example of how to create a custom language that creates C output using ANTLR and Java

 ## Example: